manjil007/Home-Safe-System/readme.md

 # Home Safe
 This project is a group project assigned by the
 UNM CS 460 - Software Engineering class.
-The project repository represents the software of our Home Safe and it's simulation.
+The project repository represents the software of our Home Safe, and it's simulation.

 ## Team